richardcsuwandi/r-projects/Naive-Bayes-Classifier-on-Wisconsin-Breast-Cancer-Dataset.md

 Naive Bayes Classifier on Wisconsin Breast Cancer Dataset
 ================

 This project is one of my R projects series.
-In this project, we have a breast cancer dataset reported by Dr. Wolberg that consists of 699 observations with 11 variables.
+In this project, we have a Wisconsin breast cancer dataset reported by Dr. Wolberg that consists of 699 observations with 11 variables.
 A more detailed description of the dataset can be found [here](https://www.rdocumentation.org/packages/mlbench/versions/2.1-1/topics/BreastCancer)